 Communication and visibility go hand in hand.
 For agile organizations, that means daily stand-up meetings where team members share their progress, obstacles, and upcoming tasks.

-Your teams also need to have cross-team communication, meaning they have to feel they can talk to each other, and product owners and other leadership, without fear that they will get shut down or punished.
+Your teams also need to have cross-team communication.
+They have to feel able to talk to each other, to product owners, and to other leadership without fear that they will be shut down or punished.

-Try straight-up asking, with genuine interest, about the blockers and frustrations your teams are experiencing.
-Act on them, making sure their issues are being addressed, and your teams will be more open in coming forward themselves next time.
+Try asking, with genuine interest, about the blockers and frustrations your teams are experiencing.
+Act on them – making sure their issues are being addressed – and your teams will be more open in coming forward themselves next time.

 Once you have fostered an environment of collaboration where team members feel they can share ideas, issues, and progress updates, then you can catch issues long before they become major blockers for your project.

-That is a kind of agile visibility that looks both ways — a transparent and open leadership that looks out for its employees so they, in turn, will be more willing to share their blockers and get them out in the open for everyone to solve.
+That is a kind of agile visibility that looks both ways – a transparent and open leadership that looks out for its employees so they, in turn, will be more willing to share their blockers.
+Having more eyes on issues gets them solved more quickly.

 If you are interested in more about agile communication practices, take a look at our full blog which is part of our series on understanding Agile at Scale.